-- Keep the content at an appropriate reading grade level (see the links on page 52). - Write short sentences, usually under 10 words. - Favor short words with one or two syllables, when possible. - Define Church-specific words-for example, "Primary, the Sunday School classes for children." - Avoid difficult words, idioms, and culturally based or figurative language. - Use words that show sequence (such as first, next, finally) and cause-and-effect relationships (such as so, because, therefore).
+- Keep the content at an appropriate reading grade level (see sidebar). - Write short sentences, usually under 10 words. - Favor short words with one or two syllables, when possible. - Define Church-specific words-for example, "Primary, the Sunday School classes for children." - Avoid difficult words, idioms, and culturallybased or figurative language. - Use words that show sequence (such as first, next, finally) and cause-and-effect relationships (such as so, because, therefore).

-3.3.2 The Purpose
+3.2.2 Why: The Purpose